|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Discovery of P-39F Airacobra 41-7191 by John Douglas

-Thanks to John Douglas, Brian Bennett and Edward Rogers for additional information
+Thanks to John Douglas, Brian Bennett and Edward Rogers for additional research and analysis

 Are you a relative or associated with any person mentioned?